theaidran/AI/README.md

 The summary file will also be available in Colab /content directory.

 On a free account, it is relatively slow and takes about 1 minute of work for 1k input words.
-So in the case of 30k words, it will take 30 min for summarization.
+So in the case of 30k words, it will take about 30 min for summarization.

 | Colab | Info
 | --- | --- |